The miniJPAS survey: Identification and characterization of galaxy populations with the J-PAS photometric system: The stellar population properties of the sample

 \subsection{Fits and quality assessment}

-As mentioned above, SED-fitting solutions reproduce quite well the 56 \mjp\ narrow-band magnitudes of galaxies of different types (e.g., ELGs or LRGs) within the uncertainties and independently of the redshift and brightness range (see Fig.~\ref{fig:J-fits}).
-Indeed, spectral features of ELGs such as the H$\alpha$, [OIII] $\lambda$5007, or [OII] $\lambda$3727 emission lines are easily detected (see top panels in Fig.~\ref{fig:J-fits}), whereas other features in different bands, such as the noticeable $4000$~\AA-break in LRGs, are also well reproduced (see bottom panels in Fig.~\ref{fig:J-fits}).
-The residuals obtained from the fits, defined as the difference between the observed and the best-fitting magnitudes, are higher for fainter galaxies (see right panels in Fig.~\ref{fig:J-fits}) and typically increase towards the bluer bands (see middle panels in Fig.~\ref{fig:J-fits}).
-This behavior is related to the higher uncertainties in the data, which increase at fainter magnitudes.
-It is also worth noting that the uncertainty in the red filters ($\lambda \geq 8000$~\AA) can be significantly high owing to fringing effects, affecting more fainter galaxies (e.g., $2243$--$10498$).
+As mentioned above, SED-fitting solutions reproduce the 56 \mjp\ NB magnitudes of galaxies of different types (e.g. ELGs or LRGs) quite well within the uncertainties and independently of the redshift and brightness range (see Fig.~\ref{fig:J-fits}).
+Indeed, spectral features of ELGs, such as the H$\alpha$, [OIII] $\lambda$5007, and [OII] $\lambda$3727 emission lines, are easily detected (see the top panels of Fig.~\ref{fig:J-fits}), whereas other features in different bands, such as the noticeable $4000$~\AA-break in LRGs, are also well reproduced (see bottom panels of Fig.~\ref{fig:J-fits}).
+The residuals obtained from the fits, defined as the difference between the observed and the best-fitting magnitudes, are higher for fainter galaxies (see the right-hand panels of Fig.~\ref{fig:J-fits}) and typically increase towards the bluer bands (see the middle panels of Fig.~\ref{fig:J-fits}).
+This behaviour is related to the higher uncertainties in the data, which increase at fainter magnitudes.
+It is also worth noting that the uncertainty in the red filters ($\lambda \geq 8000$~\AA) can be significantly high owing to fringing effects, which have a larger effect on fainter galaxies (e.g. $2243$--$10498$).

 The \js\ are well reproduced by the four codes.
-The quality of the fits for the whole sample can be assessed through different estimators or parameters such as the reduced $\chi^2$ value ($\chi^2_\mathrm{reduced}$) and the normalized residual.
-See Appendix A for a discussion of these parameters as derived by \baysea.
-The quality assessment of the fits for the four codes is very similar to Fig.~\ref{fig:merit}, yielding equivalent conclusions about the fitting errors.
+The quality of the fits for the whole sample can be assessed through different estimators or parameters, such as the reduced $\chi^2$ value ($\chi^2_\mathrm{reduced}$) and the normalized residual.
+A discussion of these parameters as derived by \baysea\ is provided in Appendix A. The quality assessment of the fits for the four codes is very similar to Fig.~\ref{fig:merit}, yielding equivalent conclusions about the fitting errors.